Knowledge Resources & Services

 Based on the PEI experiences at country level, the Poverty-Environment Facility (PEF) develops and collects knowledge materials including reviews, methodologies, tools, and examples from countries.
 It documents lessons learned and good-practices.
 Generic PEI guidance materials are available in form of Handbooks, Primers, Fact Sheets, Guidance Notes and country success stories.
 These knowledge materials are provided in return to support those engaged in country-level environmental mainstreaming.

-This process is carried out in partnership with UNDP and UNEP thematic/technical units, and with external partners including members of the Poverty-Environment Partnership (PEP).
+This process is carried out in partnership with UNDP and UN Environment thematic/technical units, and with external partners including members of the Poverty-Environment Partnership (PEP).

 To access knowledge materials, please click on the relevant subject or section of the diagramme below.